-TOURISM AND RECREATION IS A $2 BILLION BUSINESS IN SNOHOMISH COUNTY, WA
+TOURISM AND RECREATION IS A $2 BILLION BUSINESS IN SNOHOMISH COUNTY, WA IN 2016

 Tourism is Snohomish County’s third largest industry, generating nearly $993 million dollars in visitor spending in 2014.
 Snohomish County ranked fourth out of 39 counties in the state in terms of visitor spending according to a recently released report by Dean Runyan and Associates.
 Visitors spent $992.9 million in Snohomish County in 2014 – a year-over-year increase of 5.7%.